vicjor/TDT4140-Eventify/README.md

 #### Local version
 Some users might want to run our website on localhost.
 To run the project you need Python version 3.6 or newer, git and pip installed.

+##### Prerequisites
+If you already have Git, pip and Python installed, you can skip directly to 'Installation'

+1. To install Python, type in your terminal
+    `sudo apt-get install python3`
+2. Install Git by typing the following command.
+If you don't have Git installed, this will prompt you to install it.
+    `git --version`
+3. Finally, install pip with this command
+    `sudo easy_install pip`

+That's it!
+Now you are all set for the installation of Eventify on your local machine.

+#### Installation
 To do so, follow these instructions:
 1. Clone our git repo in terminal
    `$ git clone https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-33/`